omfen/fenntech-internal-system/replit.md

 ## Overview

-This is a full-stack web application for inventory pricing and management built for FennTech.
-The system allows users to upload PDF invoices, extract pricing information, apply category-based markups, calculate Jamaican Dollar (JMD) pricing, and generate reports.
-The application features a modern React frontend with a Node.js/Express backend using PostgreSQL for data persistence.
+This is a complete full-stack web application for inventory pricing and management built for FennTech.
+The system processes PDF invoices, extracts pricing information, applies category-based markups, calculates Jamaican Dollar (JMD) pricing with 15% GCT, and generates email reports to management.
+The application features a modern React frontend with a Node.js/Express backend using in-memory storage for development.

+**Status: Fully functional and operational** - All core features implemented and tested.

 ## User Preferences